nero/dotconfig/README.md

 ## Xorg / i3 / xterm

-Somehow the `xinitrc` must be started, this integration depends on whether you use a display manager or startx.
-When run, it does the usual Xorg configuration including Xmodmap and Xresources.

-The setup is simple.
+When launching from a tty, the ´bin/x´ script is used, replacing ´startx´ as wrapper to ´xinit´.
+Xresources and keyboard setup are done by the ´X/rc´ script, which can be re-sourced any time.
+For sessions started with XRDP or any display manager, i write a custom xinitrc/xsessionrc, whatever is needed.
+The ´x´ script takes the command for the main window program, which is usually xterm or i3.

-All windows run maximized, only one bar at the top displays the titles of all windows.
+With i3, all windows run maximized, only one bar at the top displays the titles of all windows.
-Windows are switched between by using the left Alt-Key and WASD, moved by additionally holding shift.
+Windows are switched by using the left Alt-Key and WASD, moved by additionally holding shift.
 A new terminal is launched using Alt+Enter.

-xterm is configured via Xresources.
-If xterm is not installed, rxvt-unicode is tried.

-## Wayland / Sway / foot

-Sway can be started from the tty.
-Both `sway` and `foot` look into `~/.config` on their own.

-Sway is using the same config as i3.